Ian-Fogelman/Ian-blog/_posts/2020-10-04-SnowFlake Tasks.md

 {% endhighlight %}
 <br>
 <br>
-Now all we need to do is wait and scan the table, here we can see every minute the task has ran and inserted our data.
+Now all we need to do is wait and scan the table.
+Here we can see every minute the task has ran and inserted our data.

 <br>
 <br>